-Each day has a suggestion for your kiddo that provides a creative activity related to the holiday.
+Each day of this DIY advent calendar has a suggestion for your kiddo that provides a creative activity related to the holiday.
 They will build excitement, make memories, have fun, and maybe even learn something while they’re at it!

 The traditional advent calendar….

 Today there are some super cute product type advent calendars out there.
 Kids get to open a Lego or a new Matchbox car everyday.
-So cute, but with four kids we just don’t need another 100 small items floating around our house.
+These ideas are so cute, but with four kids we just don’t need another 100 small items floating around our house.

 There are lots of “holiday to do lists” and printable advent calendars out there that are so darn cute.
 But….

 I know it can be so annoying but in real life there’s almost always a “but.”
-In this case it’s that I don’t always have time to go ice skating, or a production of the Nutcracker, or host a cookie baking party.
+In this case it’s that as cute as these ideas are I may just not be able to get it all done.
+I don’t always have time to go ice skating, or a production of the Nutcracker, or host a cookie baking party.
 And I’m just being honest when I say I’m not sleeping in a sleeping bag around the Christmas tree.

 I’m a homeschool mom to four.
 My kiddos and I spend a lot of time together.
 Holiday or not I’m always on the lookout for activities that my kids can do independently.

 Keep it simple- make your own advent calendar with these free printables.
 Print out the calendar and envelope templates.
 Kids can help cut out envelope templates and glue them together.
 Get started.
 Nothing special is needed.
 No need to worry that your kid will draw an advent card that requires a two hour outing on the day you already have three ball games, a birthday party, and an art class.

 These activities are meant to be child led, interactive, and open ended.
 There are even some blank cards if you’d like to include some surprises of your own!